IOCCC image by Matt Zucker

 We first canonicalize the CSV files by replacing any “carriage return line feeds” with “newlines”.
 We also make sure that the CSV files end in a newline.
 We do this because some spreadsheet applications, when exporting to a CSV file, do not do this.

 We also sort the CSV files in the same way that entry2csv sorts its CSV output files.
 We do this in case the CSV files were imported into a spreadsheet where their order was changed before exporting.
-This means one is free to order the CSV file content as you wish as this tool will reset these CSV file.
+This means one is free to order the CSV file content as you wish as this tool will reset these CSV files.

 Next this tool processes the non-CSV comment lines in manifest.csv.
 The 1st and 2nd fields of manifest.csv refer to entry YYYY and entry subdirectory (i.e., the YYYY/dir directory under the root of the git repository).
 From that list of YYYY/dir IOCCC entry directories, we will create the .entry.json files.
 We only modify those .entry.json files when their content changes.

 IMPORTANT NOTE: while this tool uses jparse(1) to verify that the modified .entry.json contains valid JSON content, this tool does NOT perform ANY semantic checks.
 For example, this tool does NOT verify that the manifest in the .entry.json file matches the files in the YYYY/dir directory, or even that the .entry.json contains a manifest (or any of the other required JSON content).
+Another tool will be modified to do this, at a later date.

 cvt-submission.sh